Managing inventory can be tricky... but how you do it is important.

 $12,869 of in-stock inventory per square foot

-We know that you spend a good amount of time, money and planning on inventory management, so we’ve come up five tactics to help you simplify your inventory management process and give you more control over it all.
+We know that you spend a good amount of time, money and planning on inventory management, so we’ve come up with five tactics to help you simplify your inventory management process and give you more control over it all.

 If your warehouse or inventory processes are in disarray, it will only create confusion and may even be costing you in unnecessary inventory fees, last-minute orders and deliveries, etc.